frequently asked questions

 HOW SAFE IS IT?

 Despite the negative stereotypes surrounding some of our destinations we guarantee you that most of the countries and regions you'll visit with us are way safer than Western European or American cities.
 Street-crime level is generally very low in the former USSR and in the Middle-East and vicious acts such as mugging, kidnapping or sexual harassment against tourists are almost unheard of.
 Of course travelling to some of our destinations involves a certain level of personal risk and that's especially true for Libya, Donbass, Iraq and Syria.
-While in the region you shall strictly follow the rules your guide we will brief you about on your first tour day.
+While in the region you shall strictly follow the rules your guide will brief you about on your first tour day.
 We reserve the right to modify the itinerary, interrupt the tour and/or cancel (and refund) your reservation if the security situation deteriorates.
 Until further notice, however, don't you worry and enjoy our unique adventures.

 DO I NEED VACCINATIONS?

 No compulsory vaccination is required for our destinations in the former USSR, Northern Afghanistan, East Africa and the Middle East.
-In Central and Western Africa a yellow fever certification is mandatorily required and an antimalarial prophylaxis is strongly recommended, whereas in Siberia you should be aware of the danger posed by ticks, which you can minimize just by wearing tight-fitting long clothes.
+In Central and Western Africa a yellow fever certification is mandatorily required and an antimalarial prophylaxis is strongly recommended, whereas in Siberia you should be aware of the danger posed by ticks, which you can minimise just by wearing tight-fitting long clothes.
 Disclaimer: the information above is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have about vaccinations, allergies, health risks and medical conditions before embarking on any journey, whether it's to Switzerland or South Sudan.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 I HAVE STRICT DIETARY REQUIREMENTS.
 WILL THIS CAUSE ANY ISSUE DURING THE TOUR?